Makes large batches of juice without pausing

 Breville Juice Fountain vs. Breville Compact Juice Fountain

 Breville has no shortage of options when it comes to high-end juicers.
-We also tested their Compact model to see how it stacked up.
+I also tested its Compact model to see how it stacked up.
 Priced at $100, the Compact performed just as well as the Cold.
-In fact, we preferred it (and not just because of the price).
+In fact, I preferred it (and not just because of the price).

 Buy it if you want to enjoy more juice and clean less.